Nontrivial in-plane-magnetic-field dependence of THz wave emission from intrinsic Josephson junctions controlled by surface impedance

-{\it Discussions.} Quite recently there appear two experiments for THz wave emission from IJJs in in-plane fields based on the same samples for emission without magnetic fields.
-Welp {\it et al.} \cite{Welp} observed monotonic decrease of emission intensity as the field increases, while Yamaki {\it et al.} \cite{Yamaki} found characteristic peaks in the field profile of emission intensity.
-If such experimental conditions correspond to the crossover region at $Z \approx 50 \sim 60$, these two experiments may not be a serious controversy but a consequence of small difference in $Z$ in the vicinity of the crossover point.
+The picture that a crossover between two different types of emission takes place at $B_{y} \approx 50$ can also be justified by the shape of emission peaks for $N=4$ by itself.
+The peak has sharp edges for $Z=30$, broadens to lower fields for $Z=40$, and splits for $Z=50$.
+The higher-field peak grows while lower-field one shrinks for $Z=60$, and the lower-field peak vanishes for $Z=70$.

+These descriptions for large-$N$ behaviors of the present modeling seem consistent with the preceding experiments, namely the one by Yamaki {\it et al.}~\cite{Yamaki} with the case for $Z \le 40$, and the one by Welp {\it et al.}~\cite{Welp} with the case for $Z \ge 60$.
+If they are the case, the discrepancy between these two experiments is not serious contradiction but consequence of a little difference of experimental conditions to vary the surface impedance in the vicinity of the crossover point $Z \approx 50$.
 This argument also suggests that values of $Z$ in experiments may be much smaller than that naively expected from the relation $z \approx \lambda / L_{z}$ or $Z \approx 500$.
-It means that the argument by Tachiki {\it et al.} \cite{Tachiki09} that $Z$ is effectively reduced by magnetic fields from vertical directions may be partially true, but that such effect is not so strong as they considered; they argued that $Z$ may be reduced so much that the in-phase emission is observed.
+It means that the argument by Tachiki {\it et al.}~\cite{Tachiki09} that $Z$ is effectively reduced by magnetic fields from vertical directions may be partially true, but that such effect is not so strong as they considered; they argued that $Z$ may be reduced so much that the in-phase emission is observed.
+Further studies to handle much larger numbers of junctions numerically or to manipulate the surface impedance experimentally are still necessary.

+Finally, physical meaning of the IPK states is considered.
+When the in-plane magnetic field is applied, IPK between $0$ and $+\pi$ coupled with the in-plane field could be identified with ``$+\pi$-PK", and IPK between $-2\pi$ and $-\pi$ coupled with the in-plane field with ``$-\pi$-PK".
+From this point of view, unbalance of ``$+\pi$-PKs" and ``$-\pi$-PKs" represents nonvanishing in-plane fields, and the in-phase state would be stable for $B_{y} \ge 0.01$T ($0.5$ JV per layer).
+The extrapolated onset field $B_{y} \approx 0.005$T of the $\pi/2$-PK state (Fig.~\ref{fig5}) is consistent with this picture.